Recommended Links and Places

 After the war, Wallis conducted model flying experiments with his Wild Goose and

-RAF Predannack in Cornwall.
-The models were launched from a rocket-powered
+Swallow designs at RAF Predannack in Cornwall [map].
+The large models were launched from a rocket-powered

 rail sled and remotely-controlled by radio.
 The rails ran parallel to the main